fiyinadedigba/random-number-order-1-10/task2/README.md

 ### Observability at scale

-At 25,000 requests per second, logging or tracing every single request is impractical — the disk and memory would quickly become overwhelmed.
+At 25,000 requests per second, logging or tracing every single request is impractical, the disk and memory would quickly become overwhelmed.
 Writing each request to disk or keeping all details in memory would slow the server and could cause dropped requests.

 Instead, the monitoring strategy relies on pre-aggregated metrics (counters and histograms in Prometheus) to track overall system health without storing every request.
 When individual request-level debugging is necessary, a sampled log stream is sent to a centralized system, providing detailed information for troubleshooting without overwhelming the server.